dbt-checkpoint/dbt-checkpoint/README.md

   - id: check-model-columns-have-desc
     files: ^models/mart
 ```

 3. Optionally, run `pre-commit install` to set up the git hook scripts.
 With this, `pre-commit` will run automatically on `git commit`!
 You can also manually run `pre-commit run` after you `stage` all files you want to run.
 Or `pre-commit run --all-files` to run the hooks against all of the files (not only `staged`).

 ## Run as Github Action

-Unfortunately, you cannot natively use `pre-commit-dbt` if you are using **dbt Cloud**.
+Unfortunately, you cannot natively use `dbt-checkpoint` if you are using **dbt Cloud**.
 But you can run checks after you push changes into Github.

-`pre-commit-dbt` for the most of the hooks needs `manifest.json` (see requirements section in hook documentation), that is in the `target` folder.
+`dbt-checkpoint` for the most of the hooks needs `manifest.json` (see requirements section in hook documentation), that is in the `target` folder.
 Since this target folder is usually in `.gitignore`, you need to generate it.
 For that you need to run `dbt-compile` (or `dbt-run`) command.
 To be able to compile dbt, you also need [profiles.yml](https://docs.getdbt.com/dbt-cli/configure-your-profile) file with your credentials. **To provide passwords and secrets use Github Secrets** (see example).

 So you want to e.g. run chach on number of tests: